/*

 * @param nativeMetadataFormatName the name of the native metadata

-* format, as a String
+* format, as a String, or null if there

 * is no native format.